ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/rolling-index-deployment.markdown

    that indexing is done.
 3. The cluster assigns indexing to the next node.
    {WARNING: }
-   If the delivery of an **indexing completion confirmation** fails, **indexing will pend** for all nodes until the confirmation succeeds or indexing is initiated manually.
+   If the delivery of an **indexing completion confirmation** fails when the current node finishes indexing, no other node will be able to start indexing until the confirmation succeeds or indexing is initiated manually.
    Confirmation delivery may fail, for example, due to forceful disconnection of the indexing node or cluster leader node during indexation.
    {WARNING/}